 Improving Indoor Air Quality at Work

-Indoor air quality (IAQ) in the workplace is the subject of much attention these days, and for good reason.
-The air quality of the indoor environment can profoundly affect the health, comfort, and productivity of building occupants.
+Indoor air quality (IAQ) in the workplace is the subject of much attention these days, and for a good reason.
+The indoor environment's air quality can profoundly affect the health, comfort, and productivity of building occupants.
 Although serious health problems related to IAQ are rare, the perception of endangered health is increasingly common among building occupants.

-The causes and consequences of poor IAQ are complex and not completely understood, but there are some basic factors that building owners, managers, employers, and occupants should know in order to address IAQ concerns.
+The causes and consequences of poor IAQ are complex and not completely understood.
+Still, there are some basic factors that building owners, managers, employers, and occupants should know to address IAQ concerns.

 What do we mean by “good” IAQ?